 The cost of a home gym varies massively depending on the equipment you want in it.
 To decide what that is, you need to know your options.

 Although they may cost more than other equipment, multi-gyms can be very useful for working every possible muscle group in your body.
-For what they can offer you, the variety is huge, and they could even save you money since they do so much.
+The variety is huge for what they can offer you, and they could even save you money since they do so much.

-Another bonus is the array of choice you have when browsing all of the different types of multi-gym on the market at the moment.
-Each one tends to have a unique setup which enables you to customise what you can do.
-Like we said though, they do have a higher price than most other equipment, BUT, they do more too.
+Another bonus is the array of choices you have when browsing all of the different types of multi-gym on the market at the moment.
+Each one tends to have a unique setup that enables you to customise what you can do.
+As we said, though, they do have a higher price than most other equipment, but they do more too.

 Benches are another diverse piece of home gym equipment due to the range of motions they allow you to perform, and all fairly naturally.
-If you already have other accessories such as the weights mentioned earlier, this will enable you to work your chest and arms in ways a lot of other home methods couldn’t.
+If you already have other accessories, such as the weights mentioned earlier, this will enable you to work your chest and arms in ways many other home methods couldn’t.

-They vary in price and in features, so make sure you get the one that will suit you and your needs.
-To keep the cost fo your home gym as low as possible, look at options that include free weights in the sale too.
+They vary in price and features, so make sure you get the one that will suit you and your needs.
+To keep the cost of your home gym as low as possible, look at options that include free weights in the sale too.
 That’s just our advice.

-for the more advanced or the heavier lifters, these may be the way forward for you. they're big, versatile and perfect for doing big lifts safely even in your living room.
-They even fold up for storage if you’re tight on space.
+For those who are more advanced or heavier lifters, these may be the way forward for you.
+Power racks and smith machines are big, versatile and perfect for doing big lifts safely, even in your living room.
+Some can even fold up for storage if you’re tight on space.

-Some of the most beneficial exercises that you can perform with bands are bicep curls, bent rows, raises, and even squats.
-It all depends on the band you choose, but you’re definitely not short of choice.
+Some of the most beneficial exercises you can perform with bands are bicep curls, bent rows, raises, and even squats.
+It all depends on the type of band you choose, but you’re definitely not short of choice.

-Vinyl weights are another cost-effective way to exercise in your home gym.
-They are far cheaper than their cast iron or chrome counterparts and do the same job!
+Weights are another cost-effective way to exercise in your home gym.
+They are far cheaper than buying a full weight-lifting machine!
 You can even purchase a bench with free weights included if you want more variety in your weights.

-With these weights, you can use a barbell or dumbbells to carry out anything from deadlifts, shoulder presses to bent over rows and barbell curls, all to whichever weight is right for you to progress effectively.
+With these weights, you can use a barbell or dumbbell to carry out anything from deadlifts and shoulder presses to bent-over rows and barbell curls, all to whichever weight is right for you to progress effectively.

 This is the most obvious way to exercise at home for almost no money.
-Even with no equipment at all, bodyweight exercises can be extremely useful in exercising efficiently.
+Even with no equipment at all, bodyweight exercises can be beneficial in exercising efficiently.
 You can work on most muscle groups and make it even more effective by adding any equipment you have.

 Just with a tiny budget and a couple of basic accessories, bodyweight exercising can add awesome results to any fitness goal.
-Body weight easily allows you to incorporate various muscle groups with the correct exercises, like press-ups, squats, pull-ups and body weight squats!
+Bodyweight allows you to incorporate various muscle groups with the correct exercises, like press-ups, squats, pull-ups and bodyweight squats!

 Free weights take all of these points even further.
 Kettlebells and dumbbells are both reasonably low in price and can be incorporated into other workout routines and even in unison with other pieces of equipment.

-all you need is some good workouts and you’re on your way.
-Like all of the equipment, they vary in price, but the worth to your home gym can really make a huge impact.
+All you need is some good workouts, and you’re on your way.
+Like all of the equipment, they vary in price, but your home gym’s worth can really make a huge impact.
 Don’t forget about them!

-Ultimately, the cost of your home gym will depend a lot on what you need and what you are training toward.
-All equipment has its advantages and disadvantages, but thinking ahead will keep things cost effective.
+Ultimately, your home gym’s cost will depend a lot on what you need and what you are training toward.
+All equipment has its advantages and disadvantages, but thinking ahead will keep things cost-effective.
 Plan for the long term and get more weight than you need for growth.
 Other than that, it’s all dependent on you.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.